Smoking, from sticks to carrots

 “But we’re discussing work,” the smokers routinely argue when the subject is broached.
 Or, my favourite, they carry a set of papers around, giving the impression that a fag break is really a work break, getting some (smoky) air to help the thinking processes.

-The other argument I like is, “I need the cigarette – work is too stressful, bad economic times, etc.” In other words, it's not my fault I smoke, it's the or the employer's for putting me under so much pressure.
+The other argument I like is, “I need the cigarette – work is too stressful, bad economic times, etc.” In other words, it’s not my fault I smoke, it’s the economy or the employer’s for putting me under so much pressure.
 “I deserve this smoke break!”
 [Sorry, but it seems the Icelanders have scuttled that last excuse!]

 Rationalising smoking is a behaviour study atits finest.